moq-wg/moq-transport/draft-ietf-moq-transport.md

 ANNOUNCE_CANCEL.
 Relays MUST be ready to handle ANNOUNCE messages from multiple publishers for the same tracknamespace and it does so by

 A relay manages sessions from multiple publishers and subscribers, connecting them based on the track namespace.
 This MUST use an exact match on track namespace unless otherwise negotiated by the application.
 For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.

+When a relay receives an incoming subscribe for a given namespace, for each publisher that has announced that namespace, the relay MUST send a subscribe to that publisher unless it already has an active subscription to that publisher for the full track name in the incoming subscribe.

+When a relay receives an incoming annouce for a given namespace, for each active subscription that matches that namespace, it MUST send a subscribe to that publisher that send the annouce.

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the